-When you turn on a new iPhone, iPad or iPod touch with iOS 13, the first step in the setup process is choosing your language and your country or region.
+When you turn on a new iPhone, iPad or iPod touch, the first step in the setup process is choosing your language and your country or region.
 If you're blind or have low vision, you can turn on VoiceOver or Zoom to help you with this:

 - To enable Zoom, tap the screen two times with three fingers.

-After you choose your language and country or region, you can turn on more accessibility features to help you set up your device:
+After you've chosen your language and country or region, you can turn on more accessibility features to help you set up your device: